 - In comparison to other platforms, tooling support outside of the GCP ecosystem is frequently weak.

 The BigQuery service from Google Cloud Platform allows you to produce, manage, distribute, and query data, as well as perform data warehousing, analytics, and machine learning.
 BigQuery is a great symbiotic tool to use with your GCP billing datasets.
 For a better understanding of your Bigquery expenses, check out out BigQuery Pricing Calculator.

 We must keep in mind that for any service to display the desired results, all the applicable steps need to be implemented thoroughly.
-Utilizing BigQuery should be done with comprehensive knowledge in order to avoid expenditure on redundant data and processes.
+Utilizing BigQuery should be done with comprehensive knowledge to avoid expenditure on redundant data and processes.
 We hope you get the most out of BigQuery and enjoy the benefits of this contemporary data warehouse!